g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 # HOPEFULLY THIS WORKS FOR EVERYONE, IF SO BEHOLD THE ALMOST OFFICIAL BUILD

+# Please Read All Of This In Detail.
+YOU NEED AUTOHOTKEY INSTALLED: [grab a copy here](https://www.autohotkey.com/download/ahk-install.exe)
 You will still need to grab 7zip from https://www.7-zip.org/ i. e [here](https://www.7-zip.org/a/7z1900.exe)
 as well as Python 2.7.16   [found here](https://www.python.org/downloads/release/python-2716/)
 Read [the wiki](https://github.com/g-l-i-t-c-h-o-r-s-e/Datamosh-Den/wiki/Halp) if you need help, or PM me :>